pnp/PnP/Solutions/Provisioning.UX.App/readme.md

-# PnP Provisioning Engine - Self service site collection provisioning #
+# PnP Provisioning - Self service site collection provisioning reference implementation#

 ### Summary ###
 Solution shows a reference sample on how to build self-service site collection provisioning solution using the Office 365 Developer PnP provisioning engine.

 This solution shows following capabilities
-- Self service UI to request site collections
+- User Interface to request site collections
+- Site Requests stored in a SharePoint List
 - Request are processed asynchronously using the remote timer job pattern
 - New site collection creation to Office 365
-- New site collection creation in SharePoint on-premises build
+- New site collection creation in SharePoint on-premises builds
-- Apply a configuration template to existing site using xml based definition
+- Apply a configuration template to existing site using xml based definitions

-**NOTICE THIS SOLUTION IS STILL UNDER ACTIVE DEVELOPMENT**
+**NOTICE THIS SOLUTION IS UNDER ACTIVE DEVELOPMENT**

 ### Applies to ###